bryntum/siesta/src/guides/getting_started_deno/getting_started_deno.md

 siesta --help
 ```

-To launch several tests, pass a matching glob pattern for them as the 1st argument for the launcher.
+To launch several tests, pass a matching glob pattern, as the 1st argument for the launcher.
 It can be also a directory name, in such case Siesta will pick up all `*.t.m?js` files in it.
 To resolve the glob pattern, Siesta uses the [glob resolution](https://doc.deno.land/https/deno.land/std@0.95.0/path/glob.ts) from the Deno `std` library, please refer to its documentation for details.

 Some examples: